OwshenNetwork/genesis/README.md

 # 🔺 The Bermuda Testnet 🔺

 Owshen is an innovative privacy platform developed for EVM-based blockchains.
-Owshen's very first testnet, The Bermuda Testnet is getting ready to launch!
-Excited to check it out before it officially starts?
-Just follow these steps!
+Owshen's very first testnet, The Bermuda Testnet has launched!
+Excited to check it out?
+Just follow these steps!)

-(***PLEASE NOTE:*** THE TESTNET HAS NOT LAUNCHED YET.
-THIS GUIDE HELPS YOU INSTALL THE APP BEFORE THE OFFICIAL LAUNCH.
-SO, THERE ARE NO REWARDS FOR THE GIVEN TASKS!)

-Make sure you have your own personal computer with GNU/Linux.
-Trying to launch the Owshen wallet on a VPS might cause problems, and ***it's also not safe to do it that way!***

 ## Steps